bad habits

 5 Easy Tools to Resist the Urge of Bad Habits

-Urge control is a common term brought up in addiction-focused treatment where people are encouraged to manage the waves of urges that come and go.
+Urge control is a common term brought up in addiction-focused treatment where people are encouraged to manage the waves of bad habits that come and go.
 Some urges or cravings to use may feel like they last a lifetime, but in reality, they’re often much shorter and are often related to specific triggers that occur.
 Urges last approximately 15 minutes ago and if you pay attention, they will be gone before you even know it.

 When talking about an urge lasting only 15 minutes, the most logical treatment is to put off using when you first get the urge.
 However, it takes knowledge and patience that the urge can and will go away.
 We often call this urge surfing.
 See the urge rise on the wave and then ride the wave all the way through until the urge is gone.